llaydak/llaydak/README.md

-- 👋 Hi, it's Ilayda!
+👋 Hi, it's Ilayda!
-- 👀 I'm a computer engineering student, and I am interested in web development and data science.
+- I'm a computer engineering student, and I am interested in web development and machine learning.
-- 🌱 I’m currently learning basics of programming with C and Python.
-I'm also improve my design skills using HTML and CSS.
+- I’m currently learning basics of programming with C and Python.
+I'm also working on projects to improve my design skills using HTML and CSS.
-- 💞️ I’m looking to collaborate on basic projects that will help me gain more experience.
+- I’m looking to collaborate on basic projects that will help me gain more experience.
 - 📫 You can reach me through e-mail: ilaaydakdag@gmail.com

 <!---